precisely/web/README.md

 ## Quick Setup

-You need to have Node 6 or higher installed.
+You need to have Node 6 or higher and `nvm` [installed](https://github.com/creationix/nvm#installation) on your system.

-`npm install -g serverless`

-Install Dependencies.
+- Install Dependencies.

-`npm install`
+   `yarn install`

+- Install required packages and Node v6.10.3 (If you haven't fixed [npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions), you may have to use `sudo`)

+   `yarn setup`

+## Managing Node Version

+- As AWS Lambda only supports v6.10.3 and v4.3.2 of Node.js, we are using `nvm` to manage versions.
+- Make sure to run `nvm use` in this directory if you have changed your nodeJS version for any reason.
+- If you are a [zsh](http://ohmyz.sh) user then you can configure your shell to call `nvm use` automatically in a directory with a .nvmrc file.
+[Read here.](https://github.com/creationix/nvm#zsh)

 ## Quick Start

 ### Backend Server

-`npm run server`
+`yarn server`

 - Api endpoint ([http://localhost:4000/api](http://localhost:4000/api))
 - Local Dynamodb ([http://localhost:8000/shell](http://localhost:8000/shell))